-We at Rosewood Retrievers do specialize in the breeding of the American Labradors.
-What’s the difference?
+We at Rosewood Retrievers specialize in the breeding of American Labradors.
+What’s the difference between American labs and English labs?
 Let me try to explain.

 The American Labradors, also known as ‘Field’ or ‘Hunting’ Labradors, originated in United States and are used more for hunting or field work.
 Also, they are frequently used in Field Trials or Hunt Test competitions.
 American Labradors can also be seen in the show ring (or dog shows), but usually don’t do well.